Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Accountability and Auditability}

 Accountability is crucial to evaluate the trustworthiness of AI outcomes, as it identifies the organizations and individuals responsible for these results.
-More specifically, \shortciteA{bovens2007analysing} defines accountability as ``{\em a relationship between an actor and a forum, in which the actor has an obligation to explain and to justify his or her conduct, the forum can pose questions and pass judgment, and the actor may face consequences}". \shortciteA{wieringa2020account} further analyzes five key aspects of this definition, including the actor, the forum, the relationship between them, the content and criteria of the account, and the potential consequences resulting from the account.
-In this case, auditability refers to systematic evaluations to guarantee accountability~\shortcite{raji2020closing}.
-Given the remarkable performance of fine-tuned large language models (LLMs), auditing LLMs has been studied through different principled assessments~\shortcite{mokander2023auditing,amirizaniani2024auditllm}.
-Recently, \shortciteA{pei2023data} discuss data and AI model markets that facilitate the sharing, discovery, and integration of data and AI models among multiple parties.
+More specifically, \citet{bovens2007analysing} defines accountability as ``{\em a relationship between an actor and a forum, in which the actor has an obligation to explain and to justify his or her conduct, the forum can pose questions and pass judgment, and the actor may face consequences}". \citet{wieringa2020account} further analyze five key aspects of this definition, including the actor, the forum, the relationship between them, the content and criteria of the account, and the potential consequences resulting from the account.
+In this case, auditability refers to systematic evaluations to guarantee accountability~\cite{raji2020closing}.
+Given the remarkable performance of fine-tuned large language models (LLMs), auditing LLMs has been studied through different principled assessments~\cite{mokander2023auditing,amirizaniani2024auditllm}.
+Recently, \citet{pei2023data} discuss data and AI model markets that facilitate the sharing, discovery, and integration of data and AI models among multiple parties.
 These markets can enhance knowledge transfer between pre-trained AI models and user-specific tasks, but they raise fundamental concerns regarding accountability in these systems.
 Further research can be conducted to guarantee accountability for transfer learning systems in supporting model and data knowledge sharing.